Here are some common questions about our services. If you have other questions, please feel free to call us at 215-898-7021 or email us.

 3.)
-Come to CAPS at 3624 Market Street, First Floor West between 9am-5pm Monday, Tuesday or Friday, or between 9am-7pm on Wednesday and Thursday.
+Come to CAPS at 3624 Market Street, First Floor West between 9am-5pm Monday, and Friday, or between 9am-7pm on Tuesday, Wednesday and Thursday, or 10am - 3pm on Saturday.
 Please note: email is not used by CAPS for this purpose.

 - What is an Initial ConsultationAn Initial Consultation is a brief conversation with a CAPS Clinician that will last about 15 minutes, and will require you to discuss personal and private information.
 Please be in a place where you feel comfortable doing this.
 This asssessment will allow the clinican to proceed to the next step which may include an Initial Assessment at CAPS, referral to a CAPS group, or connecting you with other resources on campus and/or in the community.